5.3 |

 true as redundant, so it might indeed theoretically be

-possible to dispose of relevant.
 In the same way as a

-(truth-)redundancy theorist maintains that true and false
+(truth-)redundancy theorist maintains that

-read "similar" and "different".
+well read "similar" and "different".
 After all, similar, and also

 equal, have another meaning than identical: it is always